vikhyatgoyal/Network-System/Reliable_UDP_Assignment_1/README.md

 1) Client sends "Exit_e" signal to the server.
 2) Server responds to clients with "ready_exit".
 3) Server closes its socket and exits the execution.

+#XOR Encryption.

+Each Data packet is encrypted using a unique KEY.
+The packet is XORed at the sender side with the key and then transmitted.
+At the reciver side, the packet is double XORed to extract the data.
+The security lies in the uniqueness of the KEY.